shivannis/xandr-docs-public/xandr-docs/articles/invest/dimensions-metrics-filtering-and-grouping.md

 ### Example 3: Filter by advertisers B and D

 In this example, we filter out all but two advertisers.
-This reduces our data set size from 18 row to 4 rows.
+This reduces our data set size from 18 rows to 4 rows.

 | ID | Advertiser | Line Item | Impressions | Clicks |
 |:---|:---|:---|:---|:---|